When Endodontic Re-Treatment Is Needed

 In some cases a surgical procedure called apicoectomy can be performed instead of re-treatments.
 If neither re-treatment or apicoectomy is possible, your tooth can be extracted and replaced by a bridge or dental implant.
 Our goal as endodontists is to preserve your teeth.

-Root Canal Retreatment (Explained)
+Root Canal Treatment (Explained)

-Root Canal Retreatment (Summarized)
+Root Canal Treatment (Summarized)